MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams: Simulation Results

 The localization performance of the proposed MARBLE-Net, alongside several baselines, is comprehensively evaluated across the four distinct environments.
 The results, summarized in Table~\ref{tab:results_comparison}, provide a detailed ablation study on the impact of multipath complexity, joint beamformer-network training, and network architecture.

-First, it is evident that all deep learning approaches dramatically outperform the traditional k-NN baseline.
+First, it is evident that all deep learning approaches outperform the traditional k-NN baseline.
 In the `circle' scene, for instance, k-NN yields a large localization RMSE of \SI{16.63}{m}, underscoring its inability to handle the complex signal fingerprints created by multipath propagation.
 Template-matching methods like k-NN fail when the direct relationship between the signal spectrum and geometric location is severely distorted, rendering the pre-compiled codebook ineffective.

-To deconstruct the sources of performance gain, we compare four DL-based configurations: RaiNet with a fixed beamformer (`RaiNet (fixed)'), RaiNet with multi-stage training (`RaiNet (adaptive)'), MARBLE-Net's architecture with a fixed beamformer (`MARBLE-Net (fixed)'), and the fully optimized MARBLE-Net.
+To deconstruct the sources of performance gain, we compare four DL-based configurations: RaiNet with a fixed beamformer (`RaiNet (fixed)'), RaiNet with joint training where the beamformer is adaptive to the scene (`RaiNet (adaptive)'), MARBLE-Net's architecture with a fixed beamformer (`MARBLE-Net (fixed)'), and a scene-adaptive beamformer (`MARBLE-Net (adaptive)').
 This allows us to isolate the effects of network architecture and joint training.

-\textbf{The Benefit of Joint Training:} A key finding is the critical importance of joint end-to-end training.
-Comparing the `fixed' and `multi-stage' trained results for both architectures reveals a consistent performance improvement.
-For RaiNet in the `circle' scene, multi-stage training reduces the RMSE from \SI{5.34}{m} to \SI{4.94}{m}, a relative improvement of 7.5\%.
-However, the benefit is far more pronounced for MARBLE-Net, where the RMSE drops from \SI{4.77}{m} to \SI{4.28}{m}, a substantial 10.3\% improvement.
-This demonstrates that while a simple network like RaiNet gains moderately from adapting the beamformer, the more complex architecture of MARBLE-Net synergizes much more effectively with the adaptive physical layer, unlocking noticeable performance gains.
+\textbf{The Benefit of Joint Training:} Table~\ref{tab:results_comparison} highlights the critical importance of joint end-to-end training between the beamformer and the localization network.
+Comparing the `fixed' and `adaptive' configurations reveals consistent performance improvements across all scenes.
+For MARBLE-Net, joint training reduces the localization RMSE by 11\%, 19\%, 4\%, and 23\% in the LoS-only, `circle', `rounded-L', and `L' scenes, respectively, while RaiNet achieves even larger relative reductions of 47\%, 31\%, 32\%, and 35\%.
+These results demonstrate that enabling beamformer adaptation with respect to the environment is essential for effectively exploiting multipath information.

+The relative gain from joint training differs across architectures.
+The simpler RaiNet benefits more significantly from beamformer adaptation due to its limited representational capacity and higher sensitivity to the quality of physical-layer observations.
+In contrast, MARBLE-Net already attains strong performance with a fixed beamformer, resulting in smaller but consistent additional gains from joint optimization.
+This confirms that network capacity and adaptive beamforming play complementary roles in aligning the sensing strategy with the underlying geometry of multipath propagation.